amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 I say nearly infinite because our perception doesn't require knowing whether the universe is truly infinite or not, we're too small for that.

 The hardest part is knowing where to draw the line.
 When do leaders stop trying to get closer to +∞, and when do engineers stop trying to get closer to -∞?
 The answer will transform your business as it will help you understand what to do, and when, much more clearly.

+You can achieve this by starting with very different tests and slowly making them more granular.
+Choosing the right tests is more important that the tests themselves and is where most go wrong.

 # A little about my history: